Mobile Cancer Support Unit Patient Liaison Officer

 Amount Heading Description £20,535 Employment cost Full-time Patient Liaison Officer £250 Light refreshments Tea, coffee and biscuits for clients

-We operate both Mobile Units in liaison with the respective health board of every location visited and were consultants for Clatterbridge and Christies Hospitals when they built their respective mobile units.
+We operate both Mobile Support Units in liaison with the respective health board of every location visited and were consultants for Clatterbridge and Christies Hospitals when they built their respective mobile units.

 Read more about the Charity running this project.